PortSwigger/ci-driven-scan-github-action/ci-driven-scans-with-no-dashboard.md

 ### `enterprise-server-url`

-The URL supplied with your PortSwigger account
+The URL supplied with your PortSwigger account.

 ### `enterprise-api-key`

-The API key supplied with your PortSwigger account
+The API key supplied with your PortSwigger account.

 ### `start-url`